 Customization is more easily implemented while working with custom-made websites

-Security is high, unlike the CMS solutions because all the coding is in your hands, and you can make your website as secure as you want.
-It is different in the case with CMS sites when you’ll only be able to rely on the Magento developers and hope that they will prevent all possible vulnerabilities and fix them as fast as possible.
+Security is high, unlike the CMS solutions, because all the coding is in your hands, and you can make your website as secure as you want.
+It is different in the case with CMS sites when you’ll only rely on the Magento developers and hope that they will prevent all possible vulnerabilities and fix them as fast as possible.
 This is a double-edged sword since only you are responsible for the level of security of your custom ecommerce website.
-On the other hand, if a major vulnerability appears on the OpenCart or Magento platforms – all the hundreds of thousands of the shops built on that technologies are exposed to it at the same time and what is left is to take the control in your hands and quickly fix the issue with your own development team within constraints of that platforms or hope for the quick action of the Open Source CMS community.
+On the other hand, if a major vulnerability appears on the OpenCart or Magento platforms – all the hundreds of thousands of the shops built on that technologies are exposed to it at the same time and what is left is to take the control into your hands and quickly fix the issue with your own development team within constraints of that platforms or hope for the quick action of the Open Source CMS community.

 After we’ve looked at the technical reasons to use custom ecommerce development, we can consider the marketing reasons:

 Custom-made websites load faster than the ones made with different CMS.
-It is the basis of good user experience
+It is the basis of a good user experience

 AdWords performance is better in the case of custom ecommerce development.
 It leads to lower advertising costs because the ads with the better “Landing Page Experience” metrics are more likely to require lower bids to appear on the higher positions among other paid results